oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-icons-not-to-surprise-users-aka-use-the-correct-image-for-files/rule.md

 ---

-When a user clicks on a hyperlink they expect to open an HTML file.
+When a user clicks on a hyperlink they expect to open an HTML​ file.
 If you click on a hyperlink (but it is actually a .doc file) you wait and wait while it takes forever to instantiate an instance of Microsoft Word in the background.

 Don't surprise users!
 Use the following icons: